 This promenade is free to visit and open 24 hours a day.
 Get here early for fewer crowds.
 Late afternoon, as the sun is setting, the lighting is beautiful for photos.

-The Doges’ Palace is a palace built in Venetian Gothic styles.
-For centuries, this building served as the residence for the Doge, the seat of the government, and as a palace of justice.
-Now, it is a museum.
+The Doge’s Palace (Palazzo Ducale) is a palace built in Venetian Gothic style.
+For centuries, it served as the residence of the Doge, the seat of government, and a palace of justice.
+Now it’s a museum, and touring it is worth doing regardless of these views.
+It’s one of the essential things to do in Venice.

 The Bridge of Sighs (Ponte dei Sospiri) is a bridge that crosses the Rio del Palazzo.
 From the windows of this bridge, prisoners on their way to execution would have this final view of the city.